 But rescuers must not be reckless or careless: they cannot make an already difficult situation worse.

-The courts will excuse someone who causes injury when helping someone in trouble if the acted reasonably.
+The courts will excuse someone who causes injury when helping someone in trouble if the person acted reasonably.
 For example, if you perform CPR (cardiac resuscitation) on someone and you crack two ribs, you won’t be responsible for this injury.
 But courts aren’t as forgiving when an injury is caused by recklessness.

 I got injured helping someone.
 Can I get compensation?